 STEP 5.
 Give Notice of the PERM Labor Certification Filing

 As part of the PERM process you are required to give notice of the labor certification filing to your employees.
 This will be done by notifying a bargaining representative of the filing or by physically posting the notice at the worksite.
-The notice must be posted or submitted to bargaining representative at least 10 business days prior to submitting the Form 9089.
+The notice must be posted or submitted to bargaining representative for at least 10 business days.

 STEP 6.
 Assemble supporting documentation/Submit ETA 9089